elbombardi/squrl/docs/03_installation_usage/README.md

 # Configuration
 Create the following environment variables:

+Please ensure that you set the required environment variables accordingly, while the optional ones can be adjusted as per your specific needs.
+The default values, if applicable, will be used when the optional variables are not explicitly provided.

 ## Common configuration
-This is a list of common environment variables that are needed by both servers (if the servers are installed on different machines, those environment variables should be set on both machines)
+This is a list of common environment variables that are used by both servers (if the servers are installed on different machines, those environment variables should be set on both machines)

 | Name                        | Description                                                  | Required/Optional | Default Value | Example                                                                  |
 |-----------------------------|--------------------------------------------------------------|-------------------|---------------|--------------------------------------------------------------------------|